iMartzen/containerized-wordpress-project/README.md

 * [Automated way of getting Let’s Encrypt certificates for WordPress using Docker + Ansible](http://foolcontrol.org/?p=2758)
 * [Automagically deploy & run containerized WordPress (PHP7 FPM, Nginx, MariaDB) using Ansible + Docker on AWS](http://foolcontrol.org/?p=2002)

+Based on this project

 ## Requirements

-* Ubuntu Linux instance running in AWS (preferebaly new one, so new that you haven't even SSH-ed to it)
+* Centos Linux instance running in AWS (preferebaly new one, so new that you haven't even SSH-ed to it)
 * Ansible installed on (local) host you'll be running this playbook on
 * Port 80 (HTTP) and 443 (HTTPS) must be enabled